abdul-farhat/we-transfer-tech-test/README.md

 ### Building containers

 Open up a terminal and navigate to the root path of this repository.
+Then:

 ```
 docker build -f Dockerfile.linux.environment --tag=tech-test-base .